Chilli-ng out with TV Detective, Columbo…

 Finally, I’d implore you to check out Jenny’s site, where you can cook with not just Joan Crawford Peter Falk and many, many more.
 There are lots of lovely tasty looking recipes with equally yummy looking photos of those dishes accompanied by those of your favourite stars.
 These from then and now and of the big screen and the wee screen.

-And thank you again Jenny for this wonderful invite, as you’ve really whetted my appetite to try out so many more of these scrumptiously tasty looking recipes.
-I for one am now looking forward to trying out Diana Rigg’s Goulash followed by Tyne Daly’s Key Lime Pie, I now look forward to helping you cook up a storm by reviewing your books very soon and that wee exclusive interview after that….
+Thank you again Jenny for this wonderful invite, as you’ve really whetted my appetite to try out so many more of these scrumptiously tasty looking recipes.
+I for one am now looking forward to trying out Diana Rigg’s Goulash followed by Tyne Daly’s Key Lime Pie.
+Count me in for your next cookalong, as I so enjoyed this cookathon…